edyp-lab/Prostar_website/skeleton.md

 **Enjoy the [Zero-install version of Prostar](#zero-install) as well as the new [Online demo](#online-demo)!**

+**30/09/2019**
+We consider organizing a Prostar spring school in Grenoble, by May or June 2020 (3 days or so).
+If you are interested in participating to such an event, please send an email to Thomas Burger with the following subject: [Prostar-School-2020]
+You can also fill the email with short description of your expectations, so that we can adapt the program accordingly.

 **06/08/2019**
 Prostar version 1.16.7 is available through the Zero-install (still in beta version).